Cognitive reframing is extremely effective, if you know how and when to use it.

 Say you’re telling your friend a story.
 You notice him looking around, and attribute it to disinterest.
 Seconds later, he checks his phone.
 Now you KNOW you’re boring, and feel embarrassed.
 You question yourself, and for the rest of the day you feel shitty and insecure.

 In this situation, the conclusion seems bullet proof.
 But it isn’t so – the idea that your perception matches reality is called “naive realism”.
-The truth is, as you’ll see in the next section, it’s all a matter of perception.
+The truth is, it’s all a matter of perception.

 “Life is 10% what happens to you and 90% how you perceive what happens to you.”-Click to Tweet</>